 If you are a victim of domestic violence, you are not alone.
-It is estimated that 4 million women in the United States are victims of domestic violence each year.
-Although women make up the vast majority of the victims in domestic violence, men and children are also its victims.
+It is estimated that more than 4 million women in the United States are victims of domestic violence each year.
+Although women make up the vast majority of the victims of domestic violence (85%), men and children are also its victims.

 We would like to provide you with a brief overview of the legal actions available to you if you or your children are victims of domestic violence.
-For more detailed information, please read the North Carolina Bar Association's 35-page publication DOMESTIC VIOLENCE: A PRACTICAL GUIDE FOR SURVIVORS.
-This book is also available in Spanish.
+For additional information, see Legal Aid of North Carolina's A PRACTICAL GUIDE FOR DOMESTIC VIOLENCE SURVIVAL.

 North Carolina Domestic Violence Laws

 In 1979, the North Carolina General Assembly enacted the Domestic Violence Act, Chapter 50B, to deal with the growing problem of domestic violence.
 This statute protects a wide spectrum of possible victims of domestic violence:

 - Current or former spouses;